-We hope our frequently asked questions can answer all the queries you have, but you can’t find the answer to something please feel free to contact us.
+We hope our frequently asked questions can answer all the queries you have, but if you can’t find the answer to something please feel free to contact us.

 How many children and families do you care for?

 Shooting Star Children’s Hospices supports 700 babies, children and young people with life-limiting conditions, and their families living in London and Surrey.
 Our bespoke support is available 365 days a year at our two purpose build children’s hospices and in their own homes at no cost to the families.